 Veterans Administration Denied Benefits for Camp Lejeune Water Contamination

 Traditionally, Military members have been prohibited from filing lawsuit for injuries related to official service by the Feres Doctrine.
-Service members are instead supposed to seek compensation from the Veterans Administration however many claims have been denied by the VA.
+Service members are instead required to seek compensation from the Veterans Administration however many claims have been denied by the VA.
 In addition, a state law in North Carolina prevents lawsuits from being filed if the event of exposure was more than 10 years past, not long enough for chronic health effects to develop.
+Now, many of these people may be eligible to receive compensation.

 Camp Lejeune Justice Act of 2022

-The Camp Lejeune Justice Act of 2022 is a bipartisan bill co-sponsored by five Democrats and four Republicans that will ensure that people who were harmed after exposure to toxic water at Camp Lejeune, receive just compensation.
-The bill has been rolled into a larger Honoring our PACT Act of 2022 which permits injured veterans and families to pursue justice for a variety of harms caused by toxic conditions.
+The Camp Lejeune Justice Act of 2022 was signed into law by President Biden in August 2022.
+It was a bipartisan effort to ensure that people who were harmed after exposure to toxic water at Camp Lejeune, receive just compensation.
+The Camp Lejeune Act was rolled into a larger Honoring our Promise to Address Comprehensive Toxics (PACT) Act of 2022 which permits injured veterans and families to pursue justice for a variety of harms caused by toxic conditions.

-The bill has passed the U.S. House of Representatives and is expected to receive Senate approval and be signed into law.
-It will permit those who were exposed for at least 30 days to Camp Lejeune drinking water between August 1, 1953, and December 31, 1987, to file a claim in U.S. District Court for the Eastern District of North Carolina.
+The Act will permit those who were exposed for at least 30 days to Camp Lejeune drinking water between August 1, 1953, and December 31, 1987, and who developed a health condition related to toxic exposure, to file a claim in U.S. District Court for the Eastern District of North Carolina.
+Former Marines and other military service members, family members, base residents, employees, and those who were exposed while in-utero may be eligible for compensation, even if claims were denied by the VA.

-The new law would override previous barriers to compensation for many military members and their families who had been barred from seeking justice.
-It will also override North Carolina limitations and re-open the time window for filing a claim for two years after the bill is passed into law.
+The CLJA will override previous barriers to compensation for many military members and their families who had been barred from seeking justice.
+It will also override North Carolina limitations and re-open the time window for filing a lawsuit for two years after the bill is passed into law.

-If you or a family member were stationed, lived, or worked at Camp Lejeune and were diagnosed with cancer, or another illness caused by contaminated water, you may be eligible for compensation, even if your claim was denied by the Veterans Administration.
+If you or a family member were stationed, lived, or worked at Marine Base Camp Lejeune, North Carolina and were diagnosed with cancer, or another illness caused by contaminated water, you may be eligible for compensation, even if your claim was denied by the Veterans Administration.